 Our mailing list email@example.com, initiated in 2003, is a discussion forum and safe online space for the LGBT communities in Chennai and those with ties to the Tamil Nadu region, cultures and communities.
 Much of the content on the Orinam.net is selected from discussions on the MP list, reproduced with consent of the authors.

-The Orinam.net website is not supported by any institutional funding.
-It is an autonomous site made possible by donations and time volunteered by individuals from the MP collective and well-wishers.
+The Orinam.net website and activities are not supported by any institutional funding.
+It is an autonomous site and voluntary collective whose activities are made possible by voluntary contributions (time, writing/editing, logistics, effort, finances) by individuals from the Orinam/MP collective and well-wishers.

 This post is also available in: தமிழ் (Tamil)